 Chiropractors undertake an assessment of your horse, evaluating their joints and the range of motion that they have.
 They are able to see when joints are stiff and not moving correctly and can target these to release tension and help the movement return.

-A Professional masseuse is able to use their hands to move the soft tissues in the body in certain ways, adding pressure to manipulate them to relieve pain in muscles, tendons, and ligaments.
+A Professional masseuse or massage therapist is able to use their hands to move the soft tissues in the body in certain ways, adding pressure to manipulate them to relieve pain in muscles, tendons, and ligaments.
 Multiple massage sessions that occur consistently have been shown to produce great results, with some programs treating a particular issue over days or weeks or a preventative massage program that lasts over a number of years.

 When looking for a professional masseuse for your horse, it is important to choose one with relevant qualifications so that they know what they are doing.
 Those with the title REMT will have studied for two years to achieve this qualification and need to take a supervised exam to become registered.
 Alternatively, there are other equine massage qualifications from different schools, so it is important to do your research when choosing a therapist for your horse.
 When meeting a therapist for the first time, ensure that you ask about what training and experience they have, as well as asking for recommendations from their previous clients.

 Massage therapy is perfect for your horse if they are experiencing muscle pain or tension, issues with scar tissue, or discomfort in the tendons and ligaments.
 If the horse is struggling in these areas, it may experience lameness, restricted movements, and discomfort.
 It can also lead to issues with oxygen access as tension within these areas can limit the blood supply to them, which delivers nutrients and oxygen.
 Massage can relax these muscles, restoring the blood supply and helping to reduce any inflammation.